Coursemology/coursemology2/CONTRIBUTING.md

 Run tests using `rake spec`.
 You need [PhantomJS](http://phantomjs.org/) to run the tests.
 We use lvh.me to simulate tenants, thanks [levicook](http://github.com/levicook)!

+Tests should always use `I18n.t()` to indicate translatable strings.
+In test mode, the strings are stubbed out so variable interpolations are not used.
+This is to simplify testing and reducing the brittleness of the tests against changing translations and arguments.

 Try to group tests according to their purpose.
 Feature tests should be namespaced using colons for tidiness (e.g. `Courses: Users`)